platformio/platformio-docs/en/latest/_sources/boards/espressif8266/inventone.rst.txt

 Uploading
 ---------
-Invent One supports the next uploading protocols:
+Invent One supports the following uploading protocols:

 * ``espota``
 * ``esptool``